garrdbyrd/MonoGame-Example/dev-diary.md

 My memory management is very, very bad.
 Currently the undoStack and redoStack are saving **every single texture** that is changed between each state.
 For what I am doing, this is not *too bad* since my textures are only 16x16.
 However, in a stress test, I bumped up the rendered textures to 1080x1080.
 This led to several GBs of RAM being used, compared to the 50~100MB in my typical usage.

 A better system would be to create a texture reference manager whenever the textures are loaded in, and just store the pointers to these on the stack.
 I might fix this later, but for now I don't really care.
 This is a personal project, and I will not be using massive textures.

+### 2024-01-14
+The inefficiencies of how I am handling the undo/redo commands in haunting me like the damn green goblin mask.

+### 2024-01-16
+I've started working on remedying the memory issue.
+I can't live with it.
+I complain too much about gaseous software.
+I will not contribute to it.

+In the meantime, I have come up with some magic numbers:

+`.level`: 444f544c4556454c

+`.chunk`: 444f544348554e4b

+### 2024-01-20
+The semester is in full swing.
+Also, I have ordered a new keyboard, a Vortex Cypher Split Space 65% with Cherry Black Silent switches.
+I am quite excited.
+(My current keyboard is identical except it has a single spacebar and normal Cherry Blacks).
+They're on sale for $64 so I'm kind of tempted to order two.

+The development of the `.level` standard is coming along nicely.
+I am putting off dealing with `.chunk` until I get the former sorted out.

+Regarding the spec, I am debating the efficacy of having both a float "friction" property and a bool "icy" property.
+In theory, a normal tile would have a friction value of 1.0 and a tile that behaves as if it were ice would just have a friction value of < 1.0.

+This kind of system would result in gameplay similar to Super Mario World; that is, the player character would have momentum.
+The alternative would be that the player character stops moving as soon as they cease inputs in the horizontal direction.

+The solution is somewhere in the middle, I think.
+Reserve a fixed number of frames for a "stopping" animation for both walking speed and running speed.
+These can be used as well when landing from a jump.
+To achieve a slipper/icy effect, the friction coefficient would be utilized instead of the typical fixed number of frames for the stopping animation.
+In this system, the friction would only be utilized when "icy" is true.
+Thus, it makes sense to rename icy to something like "frictionBool" or something similar.